Smell Gas? Should I Call Someone?

 An EFV is designed to shut off the flow of natural gas if a service line is inadvertently dug into by a homeowner or contractor during excavation.
 Restricting the gas flow after a gas service line is damaged may decrease the potential for property damage and/or injury.

 The installation of an EFV will not protect against leaks on customer appliances or house piping.
 An EFV does not protect against leaks on the gas meter or slow leaks on the service line.

 If you are interested in having a EFV installed or require further information, please call our customer service department at 1-888-863-0032.

-We do not always use a boring machine, sometimes the service is dug in with an excavator and there will be excavation where the service line ties into the main line even if we use a boring machine for the main line.
-I do not have a cookie cutter change but we are open to your people rewording to give the customer a more realistic expectation of installation. (there will be mud) but we do our best to get those grounds as close as we can to their original state upon completion.
+We do not always use a boring machine, sometimes the service is dug in with an excavator and there will be excavation where the service line ties into the main line.
+There will be mud but we do our best to get those grounds as close as we can to their original state upon completion.

 Yes.
 The distribution lines installed by the co-op meet the construction specifications of regulated gas utilities.
 In addition, the co-op's line installation is subject to audit by the state's public utility commission.
 Systems are monitored by professional maintenance crews to identify and correct any problems in a timely manner.
 The safety of the residents in your community is the co-op's primary consideration.

 All states govern the tariffs (the "rate base") that natural gas utilities are allowed to charge their customers.
 Most state gas utility tariffs lack any incentive for gas utilities to extend their distribution lines into unserved residential areas.